mdda/relationships-from-entity-stream/README.md

 <img src="./data/sample.png" width="256">

-I.e., with the sample image shown, we can generate non-relational questions like:
+i.e. : With the sample image shown, we can generate non-relational questions like:

 1) What is the shape of the red object? => Circle (even though it does not really look like "circle"...)
 2) Is green object placed on the left side of the image? => yes